FK Budva: Early ages (2015–2020)

-Montenegrin Third League (2020–2025)
+Montenegrin Third League (2020–present)

 In 2020, FK Budva’s first senior team was formed to compete in the 2020–21 Montenegrin Third League South.
 During their first season in the Montenegrin Third League, Budva finished third behind Orjen and Cetinje.
 The 2021–22 season was an improvement for Budva.
 They held first place for much of the campaign, but the title-deciding match came on the final matchday against Otrant-Olympic.
 Budva needed only a draw to secure a place in the play-offs for the Montenegrin Second League, but Otrant-Olympic won 2–1 at Stadion Lugovi and later triumphed in the play-offs, earning promotion to the Montenegrin Second League along with OFK Nikšić.
 Budva finished in second place with 52 points, just one point behind Otrant-Olympic.
 The match between FK Budva and Otrant-Olympic broke the record for the highest attendance in the Montenegrin Third League, with over 1,000 spectators.
 In the 2022–23 season, Budva once again finished in second place, with Lovćen taking first.
 Lovćen went on to earn promotion to the Montenegrin Second League along with Internacional.